SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 ## Setup the destinations environment variable

 Replace the URL placeholders for the `S4HANA` and `SFSF` destinations in the [`.env`](../.env) file with the URL(s) of your mock server or your SAP S/4HANA and SAP SuccessFactors systems.
 If you are using the mock server, the URLs for both destinations are the same, because the mock server acts as both, a mocked SAP S4/HANA system and a mocked SAP SuccessFactors system.
+The mock server has no authentication to access it by default.
+Please set the authentication type `NoAuthentication` when you use the mock server.

 > ### How to find your mock server's URL
 >